apache/flink-web/contributing/contribute-code.md

     - Impact on Flink's build time
     - Dependencies and their licenses

-Large or controversial changes might require a [Flink Improvement Proposal (FLIP)](https://cwiki.apache.org/confluence/display/FLINK/Flink+Improvement+Proposals) or a discussion on the [dev mailing list]( {{ site.base }}/community.html#mailing-lists ) to reach agreement or consensus.
+If a change is identified as a large or controversial change in the discussion on Jira, it might require a [Flink Improvement Proposal (FLIP)](https://cwiki.apache.org/confluence/display/FLINK/Flink+Improvement+Proposals) or a discussion on the [dev mailing list]( {{ site.base }}/community.html#mailing-lists) to reach agreement and consensus.

+Contributors can expect to get a first reaction from a committer within a few days after opening the ticket.
+If a ticket doesn't get any attention, we recommend reaching out to the [developer mailing list]( {{ site.base }}/community.html#mailing-lists).
+Note that the Flink community sometimes does not have the capacity to accept all incoming contributions.

 Once all requirements for the ticket are met, a committer will assign somebody to the *`Assignee`* field of the ticket to work on it.
 Only committers have the permission to assign somebody.